What is Revatio?

 if you take other medicines to treat pulmonary arterial hypertension, such as riociguat (Adempas).

-Do not take Revatio if you are also using a nitrate drug for chest pain or heart problems.
+Do not take sildenafil if you are also using a nitrate drug for chest pain or heart problems.
 This includes nitroglycerin, isosorbide dinitrate, and isosorbide mononitrate.
 Nitrates are also found in some recreational drugs such as amyl nitrate or nitrite ("poppers").
-Taking Revatio with a nitrate medicine can cause a sudden and serious decrease in blood pressure.
+Taking sildenafil with a nitrate medicine can cause a sudden and serious decrease in blood pressure.

-To make sure Revatio is safe for you, tell your doctor about your other medical conditions, especially:
+To make sure Revatio is safe for you, tell your doctor if you have ever had:

 high or low blood pressure;